godotengine/godot-docs/classes/class_node.rst

 - void **set_editor_description** **(** :ref:`String<class_String>` value **)**
 - :ref:`String<class_String>` **get_editor_description** **(** **)**

-Add a custom description to a node.
-It will be displayed in a tooltip when hovered in editor's scene tree.
+An optional description to the node.
+It will be displayed as a tooltip when hovering over the node in the editor's Scene dock.

 .. rst-class:: classref-item-separator